Logged data

 SCRIPTENDTIME datetime ending time of the cronjob as time and (after comma) as unix timestamp; eg. 2022-09-22 09:48:12, 1663832938

-SCRIPTEXECTIME string Needed time for execution in seconds as human readable time; the delta of endtime - starttime
+SCRIPTEXECTIME string Needed time for execution in seconds as human readable time; the delta of endtime - starttime; the time for execution of hooks is excluded

 SCRIPTRC integer returncode of the executed commandline